How I learned to stop yawning and love the Zoom Room

 Well, two years on, I can safely say that our virtual training classes are here to stay.
 People appreciate not having to leave their houses to attend.
 Even our premier training—Proposal Writing Boot Camp—is now fully virtual, with a self-paced component and two hours of face-to-face engagement for three weeks.
-To subvert the issue of a faceless sea, our Network Engagement team follows several practices to make it (and all our trainings) as engaging as virtually possible.
+To subvert the issue of a faceless sea, our team follows several practices to make it (and all our trainings) as engaging as virtually possible.

 Here are a few things we do, and encourage others to try in long Zoom Room sessions:

 - Welcome everyone.
 In a classroom, everyone knows who walks through the door—but sometimes in the Zoom Room, that’s not clear.
 So do everything you can to recognize the attendees as they join: say their names, ask them to share where they’re from, have an interesting icebreaker, play music—whatever makes them feel welcomed and human, not just a square box there to receive a lecture.

 - Mix it up.
 One of the best tips is to change what you’re doing every 10 minutes.
 If you are lecturing, showing slides, otherwise not engaging the audience for more than 10 minutes, something needs to change.
 Launch a poll, ask for feedback, switch speakers, turn off the slides.
 Get the audience to look at you with fresh eyes.